Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     :hide:

     ...
-    Optimize a model with 123 rows, 130 columns and 280 nonzeros ...
+    Optimize a model with 113 rows, 130 columns and 300 nonzeros ...
     Model has 55 quadratic objective terms
+    ...
+    Presolved: 27 rows, 25 columns, 65 nonzeros
     ...

 The returned solution now suggests to trade only the assets "AA", "DD", "HH".